Dante Martin: All Elite Wrestling / Ring of Honor (2020–present)

-On November 16, Dante reunited with a returning Darius to team with AR Fox, to challenge Death Triangle, for the AEW World Trios Championships, in a losing effort.
-On the November 13 edition of Rampage, Top Flight unsuccessfully challenged FTR, for the ROH World Tag Team Championships.
+On November 16, 2022, Dante reunited with a returning Darius to team with AR Fox, to challenge Death Triangle, for the AEW World Trios Championship, in a losing effort.
+On the November 13 edition of Rampage, Top Flight unsuccessfully challenged FTR, for the ROH World Tag Team Championship.
 On December 10, at Final Battle, Top Flight made their debuts for AEW's sister company Ring of Honor, defeating The Kingdom on the pre-show.
-On the December 23 edition of Rampage, Top Flight once again teamed with AR Fox, where they won the 300.000 Dollar Three Kings Christmas Casino Trios Battle Royal, where the brothers lastly eliminated ROH World Champion, Claudio Castagnoli.
+On the December 23 edition of Rampage, Top Flight once again teamed with AR Fox, where they won the $300,000 Three Kings Christmas Casino Trios Battle Royal, where the brothers lastly eliminated ROH World Champion, Claudio Castagnoli.
 Due to this, Top Flight entered a short feud with the Blackpool Combat Club, in which Castagnoli was a member, losing to members of the group over the following weeks.
-Top Flight achieved their first win over the BBC on the January 16 edition of AEW Dark, defeating Castangnoli and Wheeler Yuta, in a 3-way tag-team match also involving, The Butcher and the Blade, after Dante pinned The Blade.
+Top Flight achieved their first win over the BCC on the January 16 edition of AEW Dark, defeating Castagnoli and Wheeler Yuta, in a three-way tag-team match also involving The Butcher and the Blade, after Dante pinned The Blade.
 On the January 18 edition of Dynamite, Top Flight defeated The Young Bucks, in an upset victory.
+In April 2023 at Supercard of Honor, Martin suffered a severe leg injury.

-Personal life
+Dante returned on the November 29, 2023 episode of Dynamite, teaming with his brother and Action Andretti, where they defeated the Hardys and Brother Zay.
+In December 2023, Top Flight and Andretti unsuccessfully challenged The Acclaimed and Billy Gunn for the AEW World Trios Championship.
+In August 2024 at All In, Top Flight and Andretti were on the winning team of a 16-man tag team match.
+In October 2024, Top Flight and Andretti unsuccessfully challenged the Blackpool Combat Club for the AEW World Trios Championship.
+On the December 4 episode of Dynamite, Top Flight were eliminated by Andretti and Lio Rush during the Dynamite Dozen Battle Royale, teasing a split in the alliance.
+On December 14 at the Winter is Coming special of Collision, Top Flight were defeated by Andretti and Rush.

-As of 2022, Dante was dating fellow AEW wrestler Skye Blue.
+In July 2025, Top Flight formed an alliance with Christopher Daniels and Scorpio Sky, known as "Sky Flight".